 OSPF Routers connected to a particular data link should use the same network type in order to build full OSPF neighbor relationships and share routing information.
 The show ip ospf interface outputs below indicate that the routers could rebuild OSPf adjacencies in subnets 10.0.12.0/24 and 10.0.034.0/24 after they get lost upon changing interfaces’ network types.

-Task 10: What is the reference bandwidth used in the OSPF routing domain?
+Task 10: What reference bandwidth is used in the OSPF routing domain?

 Router R1